alttch/bma-info/eva4/ecmui/index.rst

 The application's goal is to provide an interactive cloud dashboard with certain management functions.
 For complete management, refer to :doc:`../cli`.

-We are continuously extend Cloud Manager UI functionality to let it monitor more and more resources and perform more management operations.
+We are continuously extending Cloud Manager UI functionality to let it monitor more and more resources and perform more management operations.
 See `EVA ICS Cloud Manager UI CHANGELOG
 <https://github.com/eva-ics/ecmui/blob/main/CHANGELOG.rst>`_ for more details.